volodymyrhudyma/blog/content/blog/react-hooks-useimmer-and-useimmerreducer.md

 Immer is a helper library that exports a function that takes a state as a parameter and produces a draft state that can be modified directly, and then creates a new state object based on all applied changes.

-To learn more about immer, read [this article](improve-your-state-handling-with-immer/).
+To learn more about immer, please read [this article](/improve-your-state-handling-with-immer/).

 Install use-immer library: